sotolf2/english-melin/Melin.md

 ### English specific clusters

-For writing English, there are some things about the system that is usually used for writing swedish, that we will have to adapt a bit for them to make sense, so here are some letter combinations that I've found very helpful for writing for myself.
+For writing English, there are some things about the system that is usually used for writing Swedish, that we will have to adapt a bit for them to make sense, so here are some letter combinations that I've found very helpful for writing for myself.
 ![English specific combinations](2020-06-30%2010-20.jpg)

+Here is the justification for the modified letters:

+* th is a half sized w since it's such a common letter, and it also bears a resemblence to a "softer" t sound
+* kj doesn't appear in english, and the sign is repurposed as ch
+* dge is an elongated j, to make it distinct from it and ch
+* ä the sound doesn't appear in english and is repurposed as ei
+* ai is a combination of a and j, to make it not grow so much vertically and still be comfortable and fast to write
+* kv doesn't exist in english, but the sound is very close to qu so it's repurposed as that
+* y in english is replacable with i since it doesn't use rounded lips like the scandinavian y, and this sign is therefore repurpoused as ou, as it looks like a modified å which ou sounds like a modified å :)

 ## Basic writing rules